LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_tutorial4.png">

 Note that the article has a “Pending” notation on it.
-We add this for new articles and for articles created by agents using the Agent Advisor widget, so that a manager or supervisor can approve them before they are included in the results.
+We add this for new articles so that a manager or supervisor can approve them before they are included in the results.

-To continue with this tutorial, click the **Approve** link over on the right.
+To continue with this tutorial, click the **Enable** link over on the right.

 ### Step 3: Train and tune